Goulburn River National Park – Isolated Bush Camping Close to Sydney

-You cross a railway line and the road turns to dirt.
+You cross a railway line (watch out for the endless coal trains) and the road turns to dirt.
 This road is fairly corrugated and has numerous rock outcrops.
 It’s definitely not suited to caravans, however you’ll drag a camper trailer through fairly easily if you take some care.

 In sharp contrast to the magnificent countryside around Mudgee, your climb over Munghorn Gap then into the National Park is through a sparse rocky sandstone landscape.
 In fact, it’s almost barren in places.
 You really do enter another world.

 Camping and Facilities

 You have two bush camping sites to choose from.
 Spring Gully is the main camp site, with Big River a couple of kilometres further on.

 Both have numerous camp sites, drop toilets, picnic tables and fire pits with barbeque plates.
 Make sure you bring in your own firewood and take note of any fire restrictions.

 Bring your own drinking water too.
 National Parks recommend boiling all water taken from the river.